 Directors Retirement: PRSAs v Executive Pensions

-Prior to the passing of the Finance Act 2022, the main structure considered by Company Directors to fund for their Retirement was an “Executive Pension Policy (EPP)” this was due to the level of contributions that could be made by their company on their behalf when compared to a “Personal Retirement Savings Account policy (PRSA)” along with the tax treatment of contributions into these respective policies.
+Prior to the recent changes made by the Government starting with the passing of the Finance Act 2022, the main structure considered by Company Directors to fund for their Retirement was an “Executive Pension Policy (EPP)” this was due to the level of contributions that could be made by their company on their behalf when compared to a “Personal Retirement Savings Account policy (PRSA)” along with the tax treatment of contributions into these respective policies.

 What’s a PRSA (PRSA)?

-A PRSA is a structure or policy that allow you and / or your employer to contribute in the policy to accumulate funds that can be used to provide you and your family with an income for the rest of your life after you turn 60; or from 50 subject to strict Terms and Conditions.
+A PRSA is a pension structure that allows you and / or your employer to contribute into the policy to accumulate funds that can be used to provide you and your family with an income for the rest of your life after you retire.

 The PRSA is portable and transferable, allowing you to take it with you if you decide to move jobs or start a new business / career.